Skip To Main Content

 Nordic Trails

-Enjoy 10 km of Nordic trails on campus.
+Enjoy 10 km of FIS Nordic trails on-campus, including snowmaking and lights.

 Mittersill Performance Center